ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 2. Makes dual boot with SteamOS / Windows easy with a nice GUI.
 3. No extra config needed for Ventoy, Batocera, Kali, Ubuntu and Fedora. (if there are other OS you want to be added just let me know)
 4. Automatically and easily re-create the dual boot entries if a BIOS / SteamOS / Windows update breaks it.
-5. Add / remove themes, icons, background using Dolphin File Manager.
+5. Supports randome themes (Mojave and Catalina bundled in the install script), add / remove themes, icons, background using Dolphin File Manager.

 ## Screenshots
 **Catalina - SteamOS, Windows and Batocera (microSD)**